Accessibility Services

 Procedure for Requesting Accommodations

-• Students must make an appointment to meet with the disabilities officer (DO) each semester to fill out forms, discuss the impact of the disability in the academic setting, and request accommodations.
+- Students must make an appointment to meet with the Accessibility Officer (AO) each semester to fill out forms, discuss the impact of the disability in the academic setting, and request accommodations.
 This should be done before the semester begins or the first week of classes.

-• Documentation must be presented to the DO that supports the accommodations requested and states the functional limitations the disability causes (see documentation guidelines below).
+- Documentation must be presented to the AO that supports the accommodations requested and states the functional limitations the disability causes (see documentation guidelines below).

-• Approved accommodations are kept in the student’s file, and the student delivers copies to their faculty members.
-If the course is online, then the DO will scan and send the accommodation letter to the professor.
+- Approved accommodations are kept in the student’s file, and the student delivers copies to their faculty members.
+If the course is online, then the AO will send the accommodation letter to the professor.

-• After accommodations have been granted, the DO recommends that the student privately discuss accommodations with the faculty member.
-The student does not have to disclose the disability to the faculty member, unless they choose to.
+- After accommodations have been granted, the AO recommends that the student privately discuss accommodations with the faculty member.
+Students do not have to disclose the disability to the faculty member, unless they choose to.

 Documentation Guidelines